 Evaluation of faculty

-Each year, one-half of the faculty is considered for reappointment, tenure, promotion, or an increase in salary.
+Each year, one quarter of the faculty is considered for reappointment, tenure, promotion, or an increase in salary.
 This evaluation is conducted by the faculty Committee on Advancement and Tenure (CAT), which makes recommendations to the president.
 One important part of the process is a request for letters from students about members of the faculty.
 Such letters are welcome at any time, but they are actively solicited at least once each year in a memo to students from the dean of the faculty.
-The memo contains a list of all faculty being evaluated at that time.The criteria for academic Faculty appointment and advancement are listed below, in rank order of importance.
+The memo contains a list of all faculty being evaluated at that time.The criteria for academic faculty appointment and advancement are listed below, in rank order of importance.
 All of the criteria below require performance conducted in a professional manner.

 - Effectiveness of teaching, including, as appropriate, conference leadership, lecturing, laboratory teaching, studio teaching, curriculum development, thesis advising and general academic advising.